adrianodelr/ALQP-Solver/README.md

 QP<nx,m,p> qp;
 qp.update(Q,q,A,b,G,h);
 ```
-It is possible set the solver parameters by creating a `QPparams` object, and passing it to the constructor.
-It is for instance possible, enable a debugging mode, which will print out
+It is possible set the **solver parameters** by creating a `QPparams` object, and passing it to the constructor.
+It is for instance possible to enable a debugging mode, which will print out
-information about the available RAM during the solving process and solver convergence:
+information about solver convergence and the available RAM during the solving process:

 ```cpp
 // build and update the quadratic program